 Endow a Student Worker - $100,000 minimum

 Cornell University Library is the second largest employer of students on campus.
 Student library assistants annually contribute an effort roughly equivalent to that of 80 full-time employees.
-They keep libraries open late at night, provide technical assistants to fellow students and faculty members in computer labs, and work with the conservators to bind new volumes and build protective boxes to preserve fragile items in the collections to name a few.
+They keep libraries open late at night, provide technical assistance to fellow students and faculty members in computer labs, and work with the conservators to bind new volumes and build protective boxes to preserve fragile items in the collections to name a few.

 Endow a Collection - $100,000 minimum